Nero Wolfe supporting characters: Inspector Cramer

 One taste that Cramer does share with Wolfe is that he appears to enjoy a good beer.
 Wolfe often offers him one, except when the visit is particularly contentious.
 Cramer almost always declines, claiming not to have the time.
 But on the occasion that he accepts, he appears to actually enjoy the less formal chat with Wolfe over a beer.

 Cramer is a cigar chewer.
 In early Nero Wolfe novels, Cramer lights and smokes them (in The League of Frightened Men he smokes a pipe), but in later novels, Archie notes that Cramer only chews on cigars and has never been known to light one.
 Cramer often ends his visits to Wolfe's office by angrily throwing his chewed cigar at the wastebasket, usually missing the target.
 Archie suspects that the cigars give Cramer a moment to calm down before he says something regrettable.

 Cramer is married and has a son, who fights in the Australian theater during World War II.
 He also mentions he has a daughter who attends high school pre-war.

 Cramer is (or at least once was) a close friend of the Rowans and has known Lily Rowan since her early childhood.
-He expresses clear dislike at the prospect of investigating her connection to one of Wolfe's cases, in which she may be a suspect (Not Quite Dead Enough (novella)).
+He expresses clear dislike at the prospect of investigating her connection to one of Wolfe's cases, in which she may be a suspect (Not Quite Dead Enough).
 He considers Lily's father one of his best friends with whose help he got on the force.

 Cramer's first name is given once only, as Fergus, in 1940's Where There's a Will (chapter 17).
 However, his initials are later given as "L.T.C." in 1946's The Silent Speaker, due to Stout's failure to recall that he had earlier given Cramer a first name.
 This led to Robert Goldsborough giving him the full name of "Lionel T. Cramer" in Goldsborough's version of Nero Wolfe novels.
 "To me he is just Inspector Cramer," Stout said.

 Cramer is the protagonist of one Stout novel, Red Threads (1939).
 This novel does not feature Wolfe or any of his employees, but does have appearances from some tertiary series characters like Police Commissioner Humbert and District Attorney Skinner.

 Inspector Cramer was portrayed by Biff McGuire in the 1977 TV movie Nero Wolfe, by Allan Miller in NBC TV's 1981 series, and by Sergey Parshin in Russian TV-series Nero Wolfe and Archie Goodwin (2001–2002).
 In the A&E TV series A Nero Wolfe Mystery (2001–2002), the role of Inspector Cramer is played by Bill Smitrovich.
 Archie hears him called Fergus in the episode "The Silent Speaker", when he makes the brief acquaintance of Mrs. Cramer.